 - 1. Students in grades K-6 (including 6th grade students at Poe MS, Holmes MS, and Glasgow MS): Phones must be silenced and in backpacks for the duration of the school day.
+Phone accessories (e.g., airpods, earbuds, headsets, other items connected to the phone) are also to be silenced and away when phone use is prohibited.
 Watches that serve a dual purpose (e.g., smart watch) may be worn; however, phone features (e.g., texting Internet, calls, etc.) are to be off when phone use is prohibited.
 Students are prohibited from using phones, tablets, and other mobile devices in restrooms and locker rooms, unless there is a medical necessity or emergency.
 Teachers may allow usage of cell phones for instructional activities where they are the most appropriate tool, however one-to-one FCPS devices should meet most needs.
 Cell phones maybe used on campus only before and after school. - 2.
 Students in grades 7-8: Phones must be silenced and kept put away for the duration of the school day.
+Phone accessories (e.g., airpods, earbuds, headsets, other items connected to the phone) are also to be silenced and away when phone use is prohibited.
 Students are prohibited from using phones, tablets, and other mobile devices in restrooms and locker rooms, unless there is a medical necessity or emergency.
 Storage may be in a locker, backpack, pencil bag, etc., during the day.
 Watches that serve a dual purpose (e.g., smart watch) may be worn; however, phone features (e.g., texting, Internet, calls, etc.) are to be off when phone use is prohibited.
 Teachers may allow usage of cell phone for instructional activities where they are the most appropriate tool, however one-to-one FCPS devices should meet most needs.
 Cell phones may be used on campus only before the first bell and after the last bell.
 Note: Secondary schools (i.e., Robinson Secondary, Lake Braddock Secondary, and Hayfield Secondary) have ability to permit cell phone usage during passing periods as the three schools support students in grades 7-12 who frequently use the same halls for class change to ensure cell phone expectations can be operationalized within the three schools' unique structures. - 3.
 Students in grades 9-12: Phones must be silenced and put away during all instructional periods.
-Phone accessories are also to be silenced and away when phone use is prohibited.
+Phone accessories (e.g., airpods, earbuds, headsets, other items connected to the phone are also to be silenced and away when phone use is prohibited.
 Watches that serve a dual purpose (e.g., smart watch) may be worn; however, phone features (e.g., texting Internet, calls, etc.) are to be off when phone use is prohibited.
 Storage may be in a locker, backpack, pencil bag, etc., during classes.
 Students are prohibited from using phones, tablets, and other mobile devices in restrooms and locker rooms, unless there is a medical necessity or emergency.
 Teachers may allow usage of cell phone for instructional activities where they are the most appropriate tool, however one-to-one FCPS devices should meet most needs.
 Cell phones may be used on campus before the first bell, after the last bell, during passing periods, and lunches.

-4. Parent/guardians, multi-disciplinary team members, or other persons with knowledge of students who require access to personally owned devices as an accommodation shall make requests for such accommodations through their respective multi-disciplinary team [i.e., 504 Committee, IEP Team, English Language Committee, Multi-Tiered Systems of Support (MTSS) Team].
+4. Parent/guardians, multi-disciplinary team members, or other persons with knowledge of students who require access to personally owned devices as an accommodation shall make requests for such accommodations through their respective multidisciplinary team [i.e., 504 Committee, IEP Team, English Language Committee, Multi-Tiered Systems of Support (MTSS) Team].